piriya33/CDC_Wordpress/wp-content/plugins/smart-slider-3/readme.txt

 * Hide layers on specific devices
 * Slide thumbnail image
 * WordPress Multi Site compatible
+* Custom responsive breakpoints

 #### Testimonials

 > "I can heartily recommend the free version.
-It already provides more functionality than any other slider plugin – even many premium ones." - Daniel Pataki - [premium.wpmudev.org](https://premium.wpmudev.org/blog/smart-slider-3/)
+It already provides more functionality than any other slider plugin – even many premium ones." - Daniel Pataki - WPMU DEV

-> *"Having tried more than a few WordPress slider plugins, both free and paid, I can honestly say that this is one of the best that I’ve ever tested..." - Daryn Collier - [wpkube.com](https://www.wpkube.com/how-to-create-beautiful-slides-for-your-wordpress-website-with-smart-slider-3/)*
+> "Having tried more than a few WordPress slider plugins, both free and paid, I can honestly say that this is one of the best that I’ve ever tested..." - Daryn Collier - WPKube

-> "Since Smart Slider is free to use, I do not have to really stress how good a plugin it is because you can download it yourself and see for yourself." - Kevin Muldoon - [kevinmuldoon.com](https://www.kevinmuldoon.com/smart-slider-review/)
+> "Since Smart Slider is free to use, I do not have to really stress how good a plugin it is because you can download it yourself and see for yourself." - Kevin Muldoon

-> "This plugin can be used for much more than a simple slider – being able to create whole sections of your website." - Oliver Dale - [wplift.com](https://wplift.com/smart-slider-animated-slider-plugin)
+> "This plugin can be used for much more than a simple slider – being able to create whole sections of your website." - Oliver Dale - WPLift

-> "Taking all this into consideration we can safely say that Smart Slider 3 is one of the top WordPress slider plugins." - Mark Zahra - [wpmayor.com](https://wpmayor.com/smart-slider-3/)
+> "Taking all this into consideration we can safely say that Smart Slider 3 is one of the top WordPress slider plugins." - Mark Zahra - WP Mayor

 #### Support